Skip to Content

 Before running the REST API, import the environment variables from postman/JitterbitConnectorManagerAPIEnvVariables.json into Postman and associate them with the collection.

-Edit the Postman environment and enter values for the keys host (as defined by your region; see Finding My Region), email (your Harmony username), password (your Harmony password), Harmony orgID, and the connector’s name, version, and description.
+Edit the Postman environment and enter values for the keys host (as defined by your region; see Find my region), email (your Harmony username), password (your Harmony password), Harmony orgID, and the connector’s name, version, and description.
 The other environment variables (authToken, connectorID, key, and secret) will be entered by Postman as you use the APIs:

 At the start of a session of running the API functions, always first run the Log In User function to obtain an authenticationToken.
 This token will be retained by Postman and used for subsequent requests in the same session.